coding-hitam/coding-hitam.github.io/join-us.md

 Coding club is place for learning and exploring the world of technology,but any club is incomplete without a community.
 A community is incomplete without leaders and people who take up resposibility.
 Leaders are those who shape a community and give it a direction.

-If you are someone who is passionately in love with coding and wants to take resposibility of shaping a community then join the team of Coding Club HITAM.l
+If you are someone who is passionately in love with coding and wants to take resposibility of shaping a community then join the team of Coding Club HITAM.

+**Academic Years Applicable:**
+* Second Year (2025)
+* Third Year (2024)

+**Deadline**:22-02-2022

 We have two roles: